 To learn more about each of our goals, please click on the links below.

-Again, I welcome you to the Forensic Institute for Research and Education.
-If you are a serious student seeking a career in forensic science, an established forensic science practitioner considering a Master's degree, a forensic scientist or law enforcement personnel seeking specialized training, or just an average citizen with a strong interest in forensic science, I invite you to check us out.
+Again, we welcome you to the Forensic Institute for Research and Education.
+If you are a serious student seeking a career in forensic science, an established forensic science practitioner considering a Master's degree, a forensic scientist or law enforcement personnel seeking specialized training, or just an average citizen with a strong interest in forensic science, we invite you to check us out.
 We may be what you have been looking for!

-Dr. Hugh Berryman, Ph.
-D., D-ABFA
+Hugh Berryman, PhD, D-ABFA

 Dr. Tiffany Saul, Sara Broh, Dr. Thomas Holland